0xKMG/brt-smart-contract/README.md

 ### `handlePenalty(uint256 _eventId, address _participant) internal`

 Handles the distribution of penalties to participants who did not arrive on time.
-This is a placeholder function to be implemented with the appropriate logic for penalty distribution.

 **Parameters:**